 In short, she wasn’t naïve or easily duped and was the wrong person to argue scripture with.

 Yet she honestly believed this man to be a modern-day prophet.
 Bemused, I didn’t understand how she could be so well educated and still buy into the “prophet’s” story.
 I, on the other hand, saw right through him.

 A day or two later, I had lunch with Freda.
 As hard as I tried; I couldn’t resist questioning the “Prophet’s” qualifications.
 Freda quickly educated me to the fact prophecy is a complicated gift not limited to the foretelling of future events or calling down fire like Elijah did.

 An equally important aspect of prophecy is simply the “telling-forth” of God’s intentions or desires.
 Literally, speaking out God’s words directly to the one God is trying to get His message to.
 Usually, because the target audience isn’t paying attention.

 She asked if I had ever heard of Nathan and King David.
-I have a Degree in Theology, so I am more than just familiar with the Law and the Prophets.
+I have a degree in Theology, so I am more than just familiar with the Law and the Prophets.
 She told me this British guy was more like Nathan; his words were personal and direct.

 To the question of how she knew prophets were active today, she responded.

-“Surely the Lord God will do nothing, but he revealeth his secret unto his servants the Prophets.”
+“Surely the Lord God will do nothing, but he revealeth his secret unto his servants the prophets.”
 Amos 3:7

-She told me a real prophet is never wrong and stressed that in the old days if a prophet turned out to be wrong – they “threw rocks at him until he was dead,” citing Deuteronomy 18:20-22.
+She told me a legitimate prophet is never wrong and stressed that in the old days if a prophet turned out to be wrong they “threw rocks at him until he was dead,” citing Deuteronomy 18:20-22.
 Death was a little extreme, so I was glad it turned out my personal prophecy was fulfilled.
 She paid for lunch.